 The conviction will be kept on record for at least five years.
 Your insurance premiums will be increased for several years and you might even be disqualified from your existing insurance coverage.
 For information about how traffic tickets impact your insurance, please refer to the section “Insurance Premiums”.

 It is always recommended that you fight the charge.
 Driving under suspension is a strict liability offence.
 Due diligence is available as a defence.
 Although ignorance of the law is not an excuse and, in this case, not being aware of the suspension does not always constitute a defence, an officially induced error might be relevant in mitigation of sentence.
 There are also other defences available on a case-by-case basis.
-For other possible general defences, please refer to the section “General Defences for Traffic Tickets”.
+There are also other possible general defences.